The Most Endangered Animals in Africa

 4. White Rhino

-It is sad that, after successful conservation efforts increased their numbers dramatically in the 1960’s, once again, white rhino has become one of the most endangered animals in Africa.
-This is due to illegal poaching to satisfy the increased demand for their horn by Asian markets.
-Valiant conservation efforts are once again underway to save the white rhino, and South Africa is still its stronghold.
+It is sad that, after successful conservation efforts increased their numbers dramatically in the 1960s, once again, the white rhino has become one of the most endangered animals in Africa.
+This is due to poaching to satisfy the increased demand for their horn by Asian markets.
+Determined conservation efforts are once again underway to save white rhinos, and South Africa is home to the majority of them.
 The white rhino is larger than the black rhino and has square lips for grazing.

 Best places to see white rhino: